-Auditory processing refers to the brain’s recognition and interpretation of both speech and non-speech sounds.
+Auditory processing refers to the brain's recognition and interpretation of both speech and non-speech sounds.
 An auditory processing disorder (APD) occurs when something adversely affects the processing or interpretation of information.
-Children with APD typically have normal hearing, but often do not recognize subtle differences between sounds in words, making it difficult to process information presented verbally and filter out background noise.
+Those with APD typically have normal hearing, but often do not recognize subtle differences between sounds in words, making it difficult to process information presented verbally and filter out background noise.
 The cause is often unknown, however, it is defined as a disorder specific to the auditory system.
 Although APD may co-exist with ADHD or other disorders, it is not the result of a cognitive, language or related disorder.

 Signs and Symptoms of an Auditory Processing Disorder

 - Poor listening skills

 - Problems discriminating similar-sounding speech sounds